-Frank is the CEO of Professional Divers Group which operates 3 shops and a commercial diving school that is growing and profitable.
+Frank is the CEO of Professional Divers Group which operates 3 shops and a commercial diving school that is growing and profitable, now expanding in Vanuatu.

 He holds a range of tertiary qualifications including two Masters Degrees including a number of teaching qualifications.
 Frank comes from a law enforcement and diving background.

 Frank served in local government (13 years) and served two terms as a Mayor.
 He was an inaugural NAUI Australia board member and saw NAUI Australia rise to prominence with more certifications than any other agency at the time.
 He served his term and did not seek reappointment because his skills and time were needed in his business.
 He later applied for, and served another term on the NAUI Australia Board and during this second term saw NAUI grow and mature to a high level of market share, very much the envy of other organisations.
 When NAUI was financially strong with outstanding governance, accountability and reputation, he left the board to return to his business with NAUI in good hands.

 He served on many Boards over the past 20 years, including government and private companies including Chair of the Portland Eco Trust.

 Professionally, a Fellow of the Australian Institute of Management, a member of the Risk Management Institute, Australian Institute of Company Directors and Chartered professional Member of the Safety Institute of Australia.
 He chairs the Bravery Institute of Australia.

 Frank was awarded the NAUI Outstanding Service Award 1994 (Australia) and attended over 29 ITC programs being a long standing Course Director.

-I have successfully worked in the industry over the past 3 plus decades and presently employ 57 persons in the diving industry with 3 shops and 1 commercial diving school, all returning good profits and growth.
+I have successfully worked in the industry over the past 3 plus decades and presently employ 57 persons in the diving industry with 3 shops and 1 commercial diving school, (plus expansion into Vanuatu) all returning good profits and growth.
 I know how hard it is, and how successful you can be, in this industry.

 I strongly believe a board must be strategic and leave tactics to management.
 A board must not try to row the boat, nor steer the boat but direct where its cargo is delivered, at what time and cost.